cgradwohl/terraform_api_lambda_python/README.md

 ./bootstrap.sh
 ```

-Enter the `us-west-1` region.
+Press enter to use the `us-west-1` region or specify another valid region.

 This script will accomplish two things for you:

-- 1. It will deploy an S3 bucket, a DynamoDB table and IAM Policy to manage the state of the application infrastructure.
+- 1. It will deploy an S3 bucket, a DynamoDB table and IAM Policy required for Terraform to manage the state of the infrastructure.

-- 2. It will write the terraform configuration for the application infrastructure in terraform/backend.
-The Github workflow will then use this configuration to initialize and apply the deployment plans.
+- 2. It will write the terraform configuration for terraform/ecr/backend.tf and terraform/api/backend.tf.

-### 2. Push the repo to Github
+### 3. Push the repo to Github

 Create a new repo on github.
 Name it `playq_chris_gradwohl`.